Heraklion Agia Ekaterini church

 Location: Town

-The church of Agia Ekaterini (Saint Catherine) of Sinaites in Heraklion: The church of Agia Ekaterini (Saint Catherine) of Sinaites is located close to the Cathedral of Saint Minas, in the heart of Heraklion town, and has given its name to the square of Saint Catherine.
-This square is today a distinguishing part of the town, with cafeterias, playgrounds for children and lots of pigeons.
+The church of Agia Ekaterini (Saint Catherine) is located close to the Cathedral of Saint Minas, in the heart of Heraklion Town, and has given its name to the square of Saint Catherine.
+Today, this square is a distinctive part of the town, with cafeterias, playgrounds for children and lots of pigeons.
 Surrounded by modern buildings and blocks of flats, this stone Venetian church seems out of time.

 DISCOVER HERAKLION WITH OUR TOURS!